 Internal vibrations are like tremors that happen inside your body.
 You can’t see internal vibrations, but you can feel them.
 They produce a quivering sensation inside your arms, legs, chest, or abdomen.

 Still, internal tremors can feel unpleasant.
-And because they aren’t visible, these tremors can be hard to explain to your doctor.
-Keep reading to learn more about possible causes for your internal tremors and next steps.
+And because they aren’t visible, these tremors can be hard to explain to a doctor.
+Keep reading to learn more about the possible causes of your internal tremors and the next steps.

-Tremors are caused by damage in your brain affecting the nerves that control your muscles.
-Internal vibrations are thought to stem from the same causes as tremors.
-The shaking may simply be too subtle to see.
+Tremors may occur due to an issue in the brain that affects the nerves controlling your muscles.
+Internal vibrations may stem from the same causes as tremors.
+The shaking may simply be too subtle to see with human vision.

-Nervous system conditions such as Parkinson’s disease, multiple sclerosis (MS), and essential tremor can all cause these tremors.
-One study reported that 33 percent of people with Parkinson’s disease had internal vibrations.
-Thirty-six percent of people with MS and 55 percent of people with essential tremor also reported feeling internal vibrations.
-Sometimes, anxiety can cause or worsen the tremors.
+One older study from 2015 reported that 33% of people with Parkinson’s disease experienced internal vibrations, while 36% of people with MS and 55% of people with essential tremor reported feeling them.
+Sometimes, anxiety

 - tight muscles that are hard to move